Tag: contemporary women artists

 Alex Gross, Zeitgeist Oil on Canvas 37.5 x 60.5 2015

-2. Unique vision pushes artists to explore the surfaces and materials to create contemporary art.
+2. It inspires artists to experiment with new surfaces and materials in contemporary art.

-3. Unique approach is present in the narrative figurative painting.
+3. A unique approach shines through in narrative figurative painting.

 contemporary art portrait painting